glmcdona/FoosSegmentation/Data/README.md

 * Doubles, singles matches, or video where you are passing the ball side-to-side by yourself is OK.
 * The ball looking blurry because it's moving is great.
 * Both player scores should be visible in the video frame.
-* The whole table is in the video frame.
+* The whole table is in the video frame OR zoomed in to the far offense.
 It is OK to have some of the table obscured by a table light or gaps in visibily when the ball is close to the edge of the table.

 ### Ball Tracking: Video Chunk Naming Convention